zchwang/OnionNet-2/README.md

     # The features and the real pKa are concated in a common file as the input of the training process.
 We can execute this process with a script
     python concat_features_pKa.py -inp_features output_features.csv -inp_true all_complexes_pKa.csv -out output_features_pKa.csv

-    # The training process will output 3 files, the default is "logfile", "bestmodel.h5" and "train_scaler.scaler"， of which the latter two will be the input of the prediction process.
+    # The training process will output 3 files, the default are "logfile", "bestmodel.h5" and "train_scaler.scaler"， of which the latter two will be the input of the prediction process.
     python train.py -h
     python train.py -train_file train_features_pKa.csv -valid_file valid_features_pKa.csv -shape 84 124 1

-### 4. Predict the protein-ligand binding affinity
+### 4. Predict the protein-ligand binding affinity.

     python predict_pKa.py -h
     python predict_pKa.py -scaler train_scaler.scaler -model bestmodel.h5 -inp test_features_pKa.csv -out predicted_pKa.csv